 How is Service Better With a Broker?

 Bound by the Corporations Act, Insurance Brokers are obliged to make decisions that are in the best interests of their customers.
 This means that their job is to work for you, and not the insurance company.
-It also means that you should feel confident about the quality and independence of the advice you receive from a broker.
+It also means that you should feel confident about the quality of the advice you receive from a broker.

 The latest report from the office of the national Financial Services Ombudsman provides some interesting food for thought when it comes to using an insurance broker against buying direct from an insurer.
 It showed that broker related disputes experienced a fall of 18 percent in the 2017-2018 financial year, when compared to 2016-2018, while there was an increase in the number of general insurance disputes lodged.
 In short, Insurance Brokers are working to ensure the products they recommend are better suited to their client’s real needs and avoiding costly disputes at claim time.